notfound313/data_analysis_python/README.md

 For this project make vizualize time series data using line chart, bar chart and box chart. with library pandas, matplotlib and seaborn from dataset containing the number views each day on the freecodecamp.org forum 2016 to 2019.

-first draw line plot l
+> First draw line plot like this.
-ike this.

 ![line plot](line_plot.png)

-second draw bar chart it should show avarage daily page views for each month grouped by yaer
+> Second draw bar chart it should show avarage daily page views for each month grouped by yaer

 ![bar plot](bar_plot.png)

-third create box plot with seaborn like similar to example this
+> Third create box plot with seaborn like similar to example this

 ![heat map](heatmap.png)